baoch254/grailed-clone/README.md

 ### 4.2 Go with Nx

-Project name of golang package such as app, lib must be added prefix 'apps' or 'libs'.
 Because nx-go v1.7.1 does not support dependencies graph, so I use a custom plugin ([nx-go-project-graph-plugin by FrozenPandaz](https://github.com/nrwl/nx-go-project-graph-plugin)) to make dep-graph.
 This way will be removed until nx-go support dep-graph.